gregtatum/spec-cpp/README.md

     ✔ This also happens even when the size of the array in the arguments is explicit, like array[6] ✔ Size arguments are a lie

+features::icu

+  basic usage
+    ✔ A pattern can be generated.
+    ✔ The date can be formatted

 features::lvalueReference

   lvalue references